iter8-tools/iter8/.github/ISSUE_TEMPLATE/feature_request.md

 [ ] A checklist of behaviors that will be tested as part of this feature implementation.

 **How will this feature be documented?**
-[ ] A checklist of new (or modifications to existing) code-samples, references, or other forms of documentation that will be added to https://iter8.tools as part of this feature implementation.
-Developer documentation must always accompany `iter8-analytics`, `etc3`, `handler`, and `iter8ctl` functionality and does not need to be included in this checklist.
+[ ] A checklist which maybe a combination of user and developer documentation.
+This includes new (or modifications to existing) code-samples, references, or other forms of user documentation that will be added to https://iter8.tools as part of this feature implementation.
+Also includes developer documentation, that must always accompany code in the `iter8-analytics`, `etc3`, `handler`, and `iter8ctl` repos.

 **Additional context**
 Add any other context or screenshots about the feature request here.